jcfrancisco0103/My-Server-Wrapper/README.md

 - **Easy Server Management**: Start, stop, and restart your Minecraft server with simple buttons
 - **Real-time Console**: View server logs and send commands directly from the GUI
 - **Configuration Management**: Set memory allocation, server port, and JAR file location
+- **Server Properties Editor**: Open and edit server.properties file directly from the wrapper
 - **User-friendly Interface**: Clean, modern dark theme interface
 - **Auto-save Settings**: Your configuration is automatically saved and loaded

+## New Server Properties Features

+- **Open server.properties**: Opens the file in your default text editor
+- **Edit in Wrapper**: Built-in editor window for editing properties without leaving the application
+- **Reload Properties**: Send reload command to running server to apply changes
+- **Auto-create Properties**: Automatically creates a default server.properties file if none exists

 ## Requirements